Posted: 23 December 2020

 Farmers are also under increasing pressure to consider changes in land use and tackle issues such as the loss of biodiversity, carbon sequestration and climate change and once again this means they are having to change their working practices.
 It is hard to imagine a sector that worries more about the weather than farming.
 Considering their business is substantially affected by the unpredictability of nature, it is no surprise that farmers not only follow daily weather fluctuations but are also concerned about long-term weather patterns and therefore it is in their interest to help find solutions to reduce the rate of climate change.

-Mr & Mrs Bramley at Mount Farm, Kelfield are now exemplars in their sector who have diversified into new areas that do not use the land showing how farmers can adapt and help tackle issues such as climate change.
-Their diversification into tourism began by converting three of their old cottages/barns into self-catering luxury holiday lets ‘Dovecote Barns’.
+Mr & Mrs Bramley at Manor Farm, Kelfield are now exemplars in their sector who have diversified into new areas that do not use the land showing how farmers can adapt and help tackle issues such as climate change.
+Their diversification into tourism began in 2008 by converting three of their old cottages/barns into five-star eco self-catering luxury holiday lets ‘Dovecote Barns’.
 This project won many awards for green tourism, including the Green Tourism Gold Status.

-The farm has also adopted their land use to increase, create and maintain biodiversity through hedgerow management and providing buffer strips alongside the edges of cropped fields.
+The farm has also adopted their land use to increase, create and maintain biodiversity through hedgerow management and providing buffer strips alongside the edges of cropped fields and cover cropping.
 Thousands of hedgerow plants have been planted along with acres of wild birdseed crops.
 An RSPB survey has shown a large increase in bird populations since the environmental work started.

-The latest project in the continuing diversification at Manor Farm is the extension of an old granary into a multi-use accommodation and workspace, known as the Grand Barn and Long Hall.
-Downstairs the ‘Long Hall’ has been extended to allow it to be configured for multiple uses, with a 50 sqm space suitable for meetings, displays, yoga retreats, combined with an additional 80sqm of accommodation it’s potential uses are endless.
+The latest project in the continuing diversification at Manor Farm is the extension of an old granary into further accommodation and a functional space, known as the Grand Barn and Long Hall.
+Downstairs the ‘Long Hall’ has been extended to allow it to be configured for multiple uses, with a 100 sqm space suitable for occasion dining, displays, yoga retreats, combined with an additional 209sqm of accommodation it’s potential uses are endless.

 When it came to appointing an architect to carry out their diversification project then Native made a natural partner.
 Together we have remarkably similar ethical beliefs.
 Adaptive re-use of old buildings can, with sympathetic restoration, ethically sourced building materials, traditional craftsmanship and low carbon technology give them a new economic future.
 Preserving them not just for this generation, but for the next generation too.